mess110/fpp/README.md

 base64 inline and saves the output as a single file which holds the entire presentation.

-Full build:
+To compile the presentation:

 ```
 npm install
 PRESENTATION=boilerplate THEME=tkw npm run start
 ```

-Rebuild only the boilerplate (faster):
+To watch in dev mode:

 ```
-npm run concat
+PRESENTATION=boilerplate THEME=tkw npm run dev
 ```

 # todo